gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_BACKUP.md

 > :warning: **We need to be mindful about deleting these backups created as part of development work**

 RDS instances are identified by their RDS instance identifier, e.g.
-`rds-server-staging-peter`.
-This instance identifier is used in its endpoint, for example, `rds-server-staging-peter.c6rywcayjkwa.ap-northeast-1.rds.amazonaws.com`.
+`rds-server-live-gigadb`.
+This instance identifier is used in its endpoint, for example, `rds-server-live-gigadb.c6rywcayjkwa.ap-east-1.rds.amazonaws.com`.
 This endpoint is used in any configuration used to access the database by an application.